 Pastured Meat CSA - Moomaw Family Farm

 Started in 2013, the main farm in Oregon City is run by Nathan and Amanda Moomaw, along with help from our family, friends, and CSA members.
 We have also developed relationships with other small family farms in our area to help raise animals for our CSA.

 Our animals are raised humanely and free-ranged outdoors year-round

 Every decision made places the well-being of the animals as the top priority.
 Our animals live outdoors and are moved around the pastures using rotational grazing.
 When raised in this way, they are naturally happy and healthy, and a joy to work with.
-We spend time with all of the animals on a daily basis.
+We spend time with our animals on a daily basis.
 In many ways, they're more like pampered pets than livestock, and their lives are stress-free from beginning to end.

 No antibiotics, hormones, pesticides, or chemical fertilizers